Puddletown: Toponymy

 The name Puddletown means 'farmstead on the River Piddle'.
-It derives from the Old English pidele, a river-name meaning fen or marsh, and tūn, meaning farmstead.
+It derives from the Old English pidele, a river-name meaning 'fen' or 'marsh', and tūn, meaning 'farmstead'.
 Several settlements along the river derive their names from it.
-In the upper reaches Piddletrenthide and Piddlehinton retain the piddle rivername, whereas downstream Puddletown, Tolpuddle, Affpuddle, Briantspuddle and Turners Puddle use puddle.
+In the upper reaches, Piddletrenthide and Piddlehinton retain the Piddle river name, whereas downstream Puddletown, Tolpuddle, Affpuddle, Briantspuddle and Turners Puddle use Puddle.
 In the Domesday Book of 1086 it was recorded as Pitretone, and in 1212 it was Pideleton.
 John Speed used Puddletown for his county map of 1610.
 In 1848 Samuel Lewis used Piddletown in A Topographical Dictionary of England.
 In 1906 Sir Frederick Treves used Puddletown in Highways & Byways in Dorset—describing it as "the Town on the River Puddle" and a "curiously named place".
 In 1946 Piddletown was the name on voters lists.
 One explanation for the preference of Puddletown over Piddletown is that Major-General Charles William Thompson, who lived at Ilsington Lodge after returning from the Great War, pushed through the puddle variant because piddle had other connotations in army circles.
 The broadcaster and writer Ralph Wightman (1901–71), a native of the Piddle Valley and one-time Puddletown resident, believed it was due to Victorian "refinement", as he recalled that in his youth elderly aunts referred to Piddletrenthide as just "Trenthide".
 Roland Gant in Dorset Villages stated more explicitly that the Victorians used puddle because piddle "became a euphemism for 'piss'".
 The use of Puddletown rather than Piddletown was officially preserved in the late 1950s, when, according to Wightman, "a long County Council debate solemnly decided Piddletown should be Puddletown".

-The other rivers of the parish have names that derive from Celtic river-names: the Frome, which forms the parish's southern boundary, means "fair, fine or brisk", and the Devil's Brook, which forms the north-eastern boundary, means "dark stream".
+The other rivers of the parish have names that derive from Celtic river-names: the Frome, which forms the parish's southern boundary, means 'fair, fine or brisk', and the Devil's Brook, which forms the north-eastern boundary, means 'dark stream'.